FriendlyCaptcha/friendly-challenge/docs/installation.md

 ### Creating a verification request

-You will need an API key to prove it's you, you can create one on the [**Friendly Captcha account page**](https://friendlycaptcha.com/account).
+You will need an API key to prove it's you, you can create one on the [**API Keys page**](https://app.friendlycaptcha.eu/dashboard) in the dashboard.

 To verify the CAPTCHA solution, make a POST request to `https://api.friendlycaptcha.com/api/v1/siteverify` with the following parameters: